Denver Bicycle Accident Attorneys

 - Funeral and burial expenses

-Often the insurance company will work to lower a claim by shifting the blame and even suggesting that you were the cause of the accident.
+Often, the insurance company will work to lower a claim by shifting the blame and even suggesting that you were the cause of the accident.
 You will need a firm that knows these underhanded tactics and can counter them with facts and evidence.
-You can get economical, non-economic, and punitive damages depending on the details of your accident.
+You can get economic, non-economic, and punitive damages depending on the details of your accident.